Intensive Outpatient Treatment For Addiction

 By doing intensive outpatient addiction treatment, Dr. Marty’s goal is to prevent hospitalization, divorce, or severe financial problems – and any of the serious consequences that will happen if there isn’t intensive focused treatment for the addiction.

 Is your relationship on the brink of divorce, because of addiction?
-Over the years, I have helped people who are suffering from addiction to drugs and alcohol; sexual and pornography addiction, and addiction to the internet, shopping, and gambling.
+Over the years, I have helped people who are suffering from sexual and pornography addiction, and addiction to the internet, shopping, and gambling.

 With intensive outpatient treatment, you will have all the privacy and anonymity of visiting a therapist’s office, while continuing to work and living your life.

 Call us today at 888-281-5850 to schedule a consultation.

 With strong motivation and a good support system, outpatient treatment and therapy for alcohol dependence and drug addiction can be successful.
 Counseling is an essential component of the rehab and recovery process.
 Dr. Marty has 30 years of experience providing personalized treatment for alcohol and drug addiction, and can help you understand the deeper issues that need to be addressed, and healed, during the recovery process.

 Staying clean takes effort day to day.
 Dr. Marty knows the many pitfalls, and will be able to provide helpful guidance every step of the way.

 Call our office today at 888-281-5850 for more information.